InteropIO/finsemble-bloomberg/docs_src/README.md

 An example configuration is also provided in _[finsemble.manifest.json](../finsemble.manifest.json)_.

 Alternatively, a preference panel is provided allowing configuration of these values by the user at runtime with persistence across sessions.
+This can be used in conjunction with default settings or settings applied via dynamic configuration, which can then be overridden by user preferences.

 ### Connection status and config UIs